MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 -  .NET Framework 4 is required.
 -  Reporting Server is not supported on Windows Server Core.

+::: moniker range="=sc-om-2016"

-For more information, see [Hardware and Software Requirements for Installing SQL Server 2014](https://msdn.microsoft.com/library/ms143506%28v=sql.120%29.aspx) or [Hardware and Software Requirements for Installing SQL Server 2016](https://msdn.microsoft.com/library/ms143506%28v=sql.130%29.aspx).
+For more information, see [Hardware and Software Requirements for Installing SQL Server 2014](https://msdn.microsoft.com/library/ms143506%28v=sql.120%29.aspx)

+::: moniker-end

+::: moniker range=">=sc-om-1801"

+For more information, see [Hardware and Software Requirements for Installing SQL Server (https://msdn.microsoft.com/library/ms143506%28v=sql.130%29.aspx).

+::: moniker-end

 > [!NOTE]
 > During the initial installation of the operational database, only use Windows Authentication on the SQL Server that hosts the Operations Manager operational database.
 Do not use Mixed Mode (Windows Authentication and SQL Server Authentication) because using SQL Server Authentication mode during the initial installation of the operational database can cause issues.
 Although enabling Mixed Mode security is possible on the SQL Server hosting the Operations Manager operational database, it is not supported as all contact with the database is accomplished using Windows accounts only.